 In Robert A. Heinlein’s Lost Legacy (1941), Atlantis is a colony of Mu.
 In the 1982-83 anime The Mysterious Cities of Gold, Atlantis and Mu destroyed each other with nuclear weapons.

-David MacLean Parry’s The Scarlet Empire (1906) Poul Anderson’s “Goodbye, Atlantis!”
-(1961) both feature Atlantis as something of a communist dictatorship.
+David MacLean Parry’s The Scarlet Empire (1906) and Paul Anderson’s “Goodbye, Atlantis!”, published in Fantastic (1961), both feature Atlantis as something of a communist dictatorship.
 In the latter, it is destroyed by vengeful gods.

 The 1992 video game Indiana Jones and the Fate of Atlantis shows Nazis searching for Atlantis technology.